dustingetz/dustingetz.github.io/pages/Model%3A Previously Unknown Axiom.md

 		- they've corrected for other forms of error, so when they do make the occasional mistake, it is of this category (blind spot)
 	- **Blind spots are insidious – they are impossible to detect** without external feedback
 		- being smarter doesn't help
+		- you need a different perspective to see into the blind spot
 	- Expertise is local, nobody is expert at everything
 - How to compensate
 	- Feedback
 		- high frequency
 		- see control theory
 		- unbiased third party observer
 	- feedback is hard
 		- real feedback requires trust
 		- you must constantly seek it
 		- you must reward it when you get it
 			- Powerful phrase: **"Thank you for the feedback"**
 		- Listen carefully
 	- Mapping
 		- Mapping the territory is how you identify where the possible blind spots are